Browsing 110 - 120 results of 141 podcasts

+In this audio dispatch, correspondent Jack Walter describes his first week at the team's field camp on the West Antarctic Ice Sheet.
+Hear about their research on lakes under the glaciers and get a slice of life as a remote polar scientist.
 In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
-In part two, hear about our combat-style landing at Siple Dome’s remote air strip.
+In part one, hear about the difficulties involved in escorting 700 pounds of explosives through Antarctica.
+In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
+In part two, hear about our combat-style landing at Siple Domes remote air strip.
 An interview with Mel Zucker, Professor of Geology, Skyline College, San Bruno, California.

 In the early 1900s, German meteorologist Alfred Wegener suggested that the earth's continents were once a single landmass that had somehow split into pieces, drifting their separate ways.
 Geologists the world over called his idea preposterous.
 Decades later, their ridicule shifted to admiration as new tools developed by the military to map the ocean floors revealed the engine that drives the continents' movement.
 Geology professor Mel Zucker tells the story of this brilliant earth scientist and how, long after his death, science finally caught up with Wegener's crazy idea.